-We believe that, as a publicly-traded REIT, we will have access to multiple sources of capital to fund our long-term liquidity requirements, including the incurrence of additional debt and the issuance of debt and additional equity securities.
-However, as a new public company, we cannot assure you that this will be the case.
-Our ability to incur additional debt will be dependent on a number of factors, including the amount of our existing borrowings.
-We are also required to comply with financial covenants under our credit facility which include financial covenants that, among other things, cap our total leverage at 60%, and requires us to have a minimum fixed charge coverage ratio of 1.5 to 1, and requires us to have a minimum net worth (as defined in our credit facility) of approximately \$133.3 million plus 75% of the net proceeds of equity issuances.
+We are also required to comply with financial covenants under our credit facility which include financial covenants that, among other things, cap our total leverage at 60%, requires us to have a minimum fixed charge coverage ratio of 1.5 to 1, and requires us to have a minimum net worth (as defined in our credit facility) of approximately \$133.3 million plus 75% of the net proceeds of equity issuances.
 Our ability to borrow may also be limited by additional restrictions that may be imposed by lenders.
 Our ability to access the equity capital markets will be dependent on a number of factors as well, including general market conditions for REITs and market perceptions about us.